Into the early 1980's, SEPTA's Red Arrow trolley system

 Association is one group that preserved a car of this series; today it survives

-at a trolley museum in Scranton Pennsylvania.
+at Electric City Trolley Museum in Scranton Pennsylvania.

 Brill master unit no. 86 on the West Chester Pike storage track on November 20, 1979. photo © Mike Szilagyi